White House: Russia working to overthrow Moldovan government, but no immediate military threat

-White House national security spokesman John Kirby on Friday said the U.S. has intelligence that Russian actors, some with current ties to Russian intelligence, are seeking to stage and use protests in Moldova to “foment a manufactured insurrection against the Moldovan government.”
+White House national security spokesman John Kirby said on Friday that the U.S. has intelligence that Russian actors, some with ties to Russian intelligence operations, are seeking to stage and use protests in Moldova to “foment a manufactured insurrection against the Moldovan government.”

-“While the activities of Russian groups attempting to target Moldova are of concern, we should not overestimate their capabilities.”
+“While the activities of Russian groups attempting to target Moldova are of concern, we should not overestimate their capabilities,” he added.

 The strategy builds on the intelligence community’s decision to publicize what it knew of Russia’s plans to launch a full-scale invasion of Ukraine in February 2022 and is credited with preparing a united response among the U.S., Ukraine and its allies.

-Biden administration officials have warned that while Russian President Vladimir Putin remains focused on overthrowing the government in Kyiv, even with little to no prospects for success, he is also focused on bringing former Soviet Union countries like Moldova under Russia’s sphere of influence.
+Biden administration officials have warned that while Russian President Vladimir Putin remains focused on overthrowing the Ukrainian government in Kyiv, even with little to no prospects for success, he is also interested in bringing other former Soviet Union countries, like Moldova, under Russia’s sphere of influence.

 “As Moldova continues to integrate with Europe, we believe Russia is pursuing options to weaken the Moldovan government, probably with the eventual goal of seeing a more Russian friendly administration in the capital,” Kirby said.